wahl horse clipping supplies

 Is Your Horse Overheated (Hyperthermia)?

-• The surefire way to know if your horse is overheated is to take his temperature.
-Now, you may come back from riding, and their temperature is above normal.
-They need to trend back down towards his normal body temp.
-Check every five minutes.
+• The surefire way to know if your horse is overheated is to take their temperature.
+When you return from riding, check their vitals.
+Your horse’s temperature approaches normal after a few minutes – normally.
+Check every five minutes to monitor progress.

 Call the vet.
 Don’t wait, don’t check the internet, don’t grab lunch, call the vet.